Secvara/website/content/_index.md

     boxes:
         - Growing teams without a dedicated CISO
         - Organizations preparing for HIPAA or SOC 2 audits
-        - Companies who’ve outgrown basic IT support but aren’t ready to hire in-house
+        - Companies wanting more security on a faster timeline than hiring in house

 ################
 ##### Services